sanjivss1989/prometheus-grafana-basic/README.md

 # Application Monitoring using Spring Boot, Prometheus DB and Grafana dashboards.
+## Prometheus:
+Prometheus is a time-series database that listens to the HTTP port on which the application is running.
+The metrics provided by spring actuator is pulled by a library called Micrometer and pushing the data to prometheus.

+## Grafana:
+Grafana provides us an opportunity to create pictorial graphs through which we can view the necessary metrics like CPU, Memory, Latency and Requests/Second.
+Grafana uses prometheus as a datasource and renders the details in a user friendly manner through dashboards.

+## Steps:

 Step 1:
 Go to workspace and navigate to project root folder.